Mary Kenny: "Ugandan discussions"

-In 1973, Kenny was allegedly "disturbed in the arms of a former cabinet minister of President Obote of Uganda during a party", which led poet James Fenton to coin the euphemism "Ugandan discussions" to mean sexual intercourse.
+In 1973, Kenny was allegedly "disturbed in the arms of a former cabinet minister of President Obote of Uganda during a party", in her words 'snogging an intelligent African judge' (who had one leg, something she did not notice at the time; he was later murdered by Idi Amin), which led poet James Fenton to coin the euphemism "Ugandan discussions" to mean sexual intercourse.
 The phrase was first used by the magazine Private Eye on 9 March 1973, but has been widely used since then and was included by the BBC in a list of "The 10 most scandalous euphemisms" in 2013.

 Works

-Kenny has written for numerous broadsheet publications in Ireland and Britain, including the Irish Independent, The Times, The Guardian, The Irish Catholic, The Daily Telegraph and The Spectator.
+Kenny has written for numerous broadsheet publications in Ireland and Britain, including the Irish Press, Irish Independent, The Times, The Guardian, The Irish Catholic, The Daily Telegraph and The Spectator.
 She has written books on feminism, Catholicism in Ireland and a biography of William Joyce.

 Roy Foster described Crown and Shamrock: Love and Hate between Ireland and the British Monarchy (2009) as "characteristically breezy, racy and insightful".
-She wrote the play Allegiance, in which Mel Smith played Winston Churchill and Michael Fassbender played Michael Collins in a performance at the 2006 Edinburgh Festival.
+She wrote the play Allegiance, in which Mel Smith played Winston Churchill and Michael Fassbender played Michael Collins in a performance on the 2006 Edinburgh Festival Fringe.

+Ireland and the Commonwealth of Nations

+Kenny, along with Éamon Ó Cuív and Frank Feighan, is an advocate of the Republic of Ireland returning to its membership of the Commonwealth of Nations.